 What is an email newsletter?

-An email newsletter is a scheduled email communication sent to a list of subscribers who have opted in to receive them from you.
-Its primary purpose is to engage recipients by delivering valuable content, such as news, updates, tips, and promotions, that aligns with their interests.
+An email newsletter is a scheduled email sent to a list of subscribers who have opted to receive them from you.
+The frequency of these emails can be monthly, bi-weekly, weekly or even daily and their primary purpose is to engage recipients by delivering valuable content, such as news, updates, tips, and promotions, that aligns with their interests.

-Now, we’re going to dive into the creation process of an email newsletter.
-If you want to get a more basic understanding of email newsletters, you can check out our guide below.
+If you want to get a more detailed understanding of email newsletters or want to know how you can start a newsletter from scratch, you can check out our guide below.

 💡 Related guide: What Are Email Newsletters and How to Get Started